entelect-incubator/.NET/Phase 1/README.md

 For every test we will create a new stock data access that will create a test session in memory to the database.
 We will then mock new stock using the stock test data.
 THen we will persist the new stock to the in-memory database.

 - GetAsync (Tests the get stock by id) - We retrieve the newly created stock from the in-memory database using the stock id.
 If the data that gets return is found, your unit test is successful.
 - GetAllAsync (Tests list of stock) - We retrieve a list of all the stock from the in-memory database.
-If the count of data returned is equals to 1, your unit test is successful.
+If the count of data returned is equalled to 1, your unit test is successful.
-- SaveAsync (Tests creating new stock) - We verify the result of records changed from the save changes should equals to 1, meaning your unit test is successful.
+- SaveAsync (Tests creating new stock) - We verify the result of records changed from the save changes should equal to 1, meaning your unit test is successful.
 - UpdateAsync (Tests updating existing stock) - We generate a new name for the stock item to be updated.
-We verify the updated stock's name with the updated stock, if they are the same; your unit test is successful.
+We verify the updated stock's name with the updated stock if they are the same; your unit test is successful.
 - DeleteAsync (Tests removing stock) - We verify the result of deleting the stock from the in-memory database.
 Depending on the result being returned will determine the outcome of the unit test.

 ## **Core Layer**

 - [ ] Create a new Solution Folder *02 Core*, this where all of your business logic will be found.
 Imagine the "core" of the business lives here.
-- [ ] Lets put all the Solution Folders in the correct order of use.
+- [ ] Let us put all the Solution Folders in the correct order of use.
 Think of it as a vertical slice down to the database.
 Start with the API call, through to the Business Layer, through to the Data Access layer.
   - [ ] 01 Apis
   - [ ] 02 Core
   - [ ] 03 Database